kjhealy/covmobility/README.md

 ## About the package

 `covmobility` is a data package for R that collects and bundles datasets related to [the COVID-19 pandemic](https://www.who.int/emergencies/diseases/novel-coronavirus-2019) released by Apple and Google.
-The data are current as of Monday, November  9, 2020.
+The data are current as of Tuesday, March  9, 2021.
 Minimal post-processing of the data has been done in comparison to the original sources, beyond conversion to [tibbles](https://tibble.tidyverse.org) and transformation into [narrow](https://en.wikipedia.org/wiki/Wide_and_narrow_data)- or [tidy](https://en.wikipedia.org/wiki/Tidy_data) form.

 `covmobility` provides the following: